grip-on-software/timeline/README.md

 In order to build the timeline web-based interface, you need a directory `data` containing a main file `data/data.json`, as well as other JSON files named after the event they describe and possibly split out into different project directories and Scrum sprints.
-See [the data format](#Format) for more details.
+See [the data format](#format) for more details.

 Another option for installation and deployment is to use a Docker container image.
-Use `docker build -t ictu/gros-data-analysis .` to create the image with all dependencies.
+Use `docker build -t ictu/gros-timeline .` to create the image with all dependencies.
 If the directory already contains a prepopulated `data` directory, then you can directly start a web server in the Docker container using `docker run -P --rm ictu/gros-timeline`.
 This opens a port on the localhost where you can connect to in order to find the timeline.